opis/docs/json-schema/2.x/structure.md

 ## Data types

-Because json schema is written in JSON format, it supports all JSON types plus an addition: the integer type, which is a subtype of the number type.
+Because JSON Schema is written in JSON format, it supports all JSON types plus an addition: the integer type, which is a subtype of the number type.

 - `string` - represents a string/text, e.g. `"a string"`{:.language-json}, `"other string"`{:.language-json}